iankloo/nhlMisc/README.md

 Needed to build out the ice on CartoDB - not trivial given the shape of an ice rink and number of important lines to include.
 Instead of drawing with polylines, I created a map layer by georeferencing a .PNG of hockey ice.
 I then converted it to a leaflet map layer using Maptiler.
 The result is pretty cool.

 ## To Do:
-- Fix parser to find assists (not recorded as "events" by the tracker)
+- Pass season to Carto
-- Fix parser to find saves (not recorded as "events" by the tracker)
+- Add filter for season on page
-- Pass years to Carto
+- Rebuild map layer to force for better size behavior -- rink built to 1.2 scale, could increase a little more.
-- Add filter for years on page
+- Recode lat/lon to meet the new size (1.2 scale)
-- Rebuild map layer to force for better size behavior
+- Send more info to tooltip - make field for this in R during parsing (conceptually, do everything possible upfront)
-- Recode lat/lon to meet the new size
+- Format the input buttons better
 - ~~Make NHL ice using polylines in leaflet~~
 - ~~Fix data that was loaded into Carto as a test~~
 - ~~Add layers for each "type"~~